Women Don’t Actually Want You to Propose on Christmas

 “Dear future husband” is a common tweet format in a particularly basic yet occasionally dark corner of local Twitter in which aspiring wives express hopes, desires, demands and warnings to imaginary men.
-Some of these women just want to let their imaginary future husbands know that they really love dogs and plan to somehow accidentally bring home several of them.
-Others offer terrifying and/or bizarre warnings about what kind of vengeance they’ll seek if confronted with a cheating spouse.
-But what many of these women have in common is a strong aversion to holiday proposals.
+Some of these women just want to let their imaginary future husbands know that they really love dogs and plan to bring home several of them.
+Others offer warnings about what kind of vengeance they’ll seek if confronted with a cheating spouse.
+But one thing many of these women have in common is a strong aversion to holiday proposals.

 “Dear future husband, please don’t propose to me on Christmas Day or any other big holiday or my birthday,” tweeted one user in 2017, while the previous year another woman offered a more direct address with “To my future husband: don’t propose on Christmas plz & thx.”
 That same year, yet another woman phrased the request in the form of a vague threat, tweeting, “If my future husband is reading this: don’t you dare propose to me on Christmas.”